zhongjinluo/GarVerseLOD/demo/README.md

   │   │   │   └── masks
   │   │   └── support_data # GarVerseLOD
   ```

+- We provide an example input in the `inputs/` folder for you to quickly explore our system.
+You can download more prepared example inputs from our [Google Drive](https://drive.google.com/file/d/1LAWB4tuYRslJEQcn6l8uDPDfaeqKS9Yj/view?usp=sharing).

 ### Running Demo

   ```
 bash demo.sh
   ```
-Then you can find all the results in `outputs/results/`.
-You can download more prepared example inputs from our [Google Drive](https://drive.google.com/file/d/1LAWB4tuYRslJEQcn6l8uDPDfaeqKS9Yj/view?usp=sharing).
+Then you can find all the results in `outputs/results/`. **You can download more prepared example inputs from our [Google Drive](https://drive.google.com/file/d/1LAWB4tuYRslJEQcn6l8uDPDfaeqKS9Yj/view?usp=sharing).**

 ### Running Demo Step by Step